zdravkov/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/DiagramBuilder.md

 ### ZoomRate(System.Double)
-The scaling factor or the zoom when using the mouse-wheel to zoom in or out.
+The zoom step when using the mouse-wheel to zoom in or out.
-            If zoomRate is less than 1, zooming will be reversed.

 #### Parameters